National Day for Truth and Reconciliation

 Wear Orange

-Before it was nationally designated in 2021, September 30 was an Indigenous-led, grassroots commemoration known as Orange Shirt Day.
-It marked the beginning of the school year, when Indigenous children were removed from their communities to attend residential schools.
+Before it was nationally designated in 2021, September 30 was an Indigenous-led, grassroots initiative, from Williams Lake, BC, known as Orange Shirt Day.
+The story behind Orange Shirt Day originates from Phyllis Webstad, whose new orange shirt, a gift from her grandmother, was taken away from her when she entered residential school at the age of six.
 The last residential school in BC closed in 1983; the last residential school in Canada closed in 1996.
 Wearing orange throughout September, and especially on September 30, honours both the Survivors and those who didn’t make it home.

 About the Survivors’ Flag

-The Survivors’ Flag is flown at Coquitlam City Hall on September 30.
-It was created by the National Centre for Truth and Reconciliation in partnership with Survivors and National Indigenous Organizations.
+The Survivors’ flag was created by the National Centre for Truth and Reconciliation (NCTR) in partnership with Survivors from across Canada (including Inuit, Mi’kmaq, Atikamekw, Cree, Ojibway, Dakota, Mohawk, Dene, Nuu-chah-nulth, Secwepemc, and Métis peoples).
 It was conceived in 2021 following confirmation of mass unmarked graves found on the grounds of former residential schools.
-As members of the public inquired about how they could show respect, many Survivors discussed remembrances and the creation of a Survivors’ flag as a salient and accessible symbol to honour the lives impacted by the residential school system.
-Each element depicted on the flag was carefully selected by Survivors from across Canada.
+The Survivors’ flag is a salient and accessible symbol to honour the lives of those impacted by the residential school system.
+Each element depicted on the flag was carefully selected through consultation, discussion and collaboration with Survivors of residential schools.
+The NCTR website provides more information about the Survivors’ Flag, including Survivors’ perspectives on the significance of the Flag.

 Local Truth and Reconciliation Day Events and Learning Opportunities